Rodent12/Gapshap-Nextjs/README.md

-# Realtime Chat with NextJs and Redis
+# Realtime ChatApp with NextJs,Pusher and Redis

 ### Tools use